A Mathematical Approach to Order Book Modeling: Ergodicty and Diffusive Limit

 A Taylor expansion in $\epsilon$ gives

 For $\epsilon>0$ small enough, the sign of \eqref{DL} is determined by the quantity

 Hence, if \eqref{condition} holds

-and a geometric drift condition is obtained for $\mathbf{X}'$. \end{proof} If for concreteness we set $q = 1$ share, and all the arrival rates are constant and symmetric, then condition \eqref{condition} can be rewritten as
+and a geometric drift condition is obtained for $\mathbf{X}'$. \end{proof} If for concreteness we set $q = 1$ share, and all the arrival rates are symmetric and do not depend on $i$, then condition \eqref{condition} can be rewritten as

-where $N$ is the size of the order book and $d_{\infty}$ is the depth far away from the mid-price.
+where $K$ is the size of the order book and $d_{\infty}$ is the depth far away from the mid-price.
 Note that the above is a \emph{sufficient} condition for ($V$-uniform) stability.